saymrwulf/litex-boards/notes.md

-2017-05-20T08:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2017-07-29T18:41:00 - Refactor for clarity, might break a few tests though (litex-boards) 2017-07-29T07:11:00 - Refactor for clarity, might break a few tests though (litex-boards)
+2017-05-20T08:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2017-07-29T18:41:00 - Refactor for clarity, might break a few tests though (litex-boards) 2017-07-29T07:11:00 - Refactor for clarity, might break a few tests though (litex-boards) 2017-08-12T01:44:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)